-These standards are being evaluated to determine their impact on the consolidated financial statements of the Company.
+These standards were evaluated to determine their impact on the consolidated financial statements of the Company.
+No material impact is expected.
 IFRS 9 is effective for the Company's fiscal year starting January 1, 2018, and IFRS 16 is effective for the Company's fiscal year starting January 1, 2019.